On This Page

 • Children’s privacy laws such as the Children’s Online Privacy Protection Act (COPPA) and Maryland Age-Appropriate Design Code Act (Maryland AADC).

-• International privacy laws such as the European Union’s General Data Protection Regulation (GDPR), the United Kingdom’s General Data Protection Regulation (U.K. GDPR) and Canadian Personal Information Protection and Electronic Documents Act (PIPEDA).
+• International privacy laws such as the European Union’s General Data Protection Regulation (GDPR), the United Kingdom’s General Data Protection Regulation (U.K. GDPR), Canadian Personal Information Protection and Electronic Documents Act (PIPEDA) and the European Union AI Act.

 • Self-regulatory frameworks such as the Payment Card Industry Data Security Standard (PCI DSS) and National Institute of Standards and Technology (NIST) Frameworks for Cybersecurity, Privacy and AI Risk Management.

-In the incident response area, Brandon assists clients with security incident investigation, containment and mitigation as well as management of data breach responses, and he assists impacted entities before and during litigation, regulatory inquiry and government enforcement.
-He has counseled clients on incidents involving ransomware and other malware, botnet and other automated attacks, social engineering attacks, business email compromises (BEC), insider threats, independent security researchers and black and gray hat hackers, and other fraud and identity theft schemes.
+In the incident response area, Brandon assists clients with security incident investigation, containment and mitigation as well as management of data breach responses.
+He also assists impacted entities before and during litigation, regulatory inquiry and government enforcement.
+He has counseled clients on incidents involving ransomware and other malware, botnet and other automated attacks, social engineering attacks, business email compromises (BEC), insider threats, independent security researchers and black and gray hat hackers and other fraud and identity theft schemes.

-Brandon serves on Manatt’s Board of Directors.
-He also regularly provides pro bono representation in the area of veterans’ benefits and discharge upgrades, as well as advising small businesses and underserved communities regarding data governance and privacy compliance.
+Brandon also regularly provides pro bono representation in the area of veterans’ benefits and discharge upgrades, as well as advising small businesses and underserved communities regarding data governance and privacy compliance.

 Related Practices